 - Installing the cabinet ground connection. - Installing the AC power supply (220-240 VAC standard). - Installing the AC power supply (110-120 VAC option).

 Installing the Cabinet Ground Connection

-Install the cabinet's connection to the earth ground circuit before you install power.
+The cabinet's connection to the earth ground circuit must be in place before you install power to the cabinet.